ronghanghu/speaker_follower/README.md

   --use_pretraining --pretrain_splits train literal_speaker_data_augmentation_paths
 ```
 The follower will be first trained on the combination of the original `train` environment and the new `literal_speaker_data_augmentation_paths` (generated in Step 2 above) for 50000 iterations, and then fine-tuned on the
 original `train` environment for 20000 iterations.
 This step may take a long time.
 (It look approximately 50 hours using a single GPU on our local machine.)

-Note:
+#### Note
 * All the commands above run on a single GPU.
 You may choose a specific GPU by setting `CUDA_VISIBLE_DEVICES` environment variable (e.g. `export CUDA_VISIBLE_DEVICES=1` to use GPU 1).
 * You may directly download our trained speaker model and follower model with
 ```